tgogos/kelsey-hightower-wisdom/README.md

 ## Tech...

-> *Every product should start with the **"cli deploy"** happy path and then leverage configmaps to customize the install further.
-You'll have to build components that can watch config and automatically adjust.
-That's the holy grail, everything else feels like a workaround.
-4:40 AM · May 28, 2020* [tweet](https://twitter.com/kelseyhightower/status/1265835234483826688)

 > *At some point I made the decision to focus on **foundational concepts**; not features of a particular implementation; my tech career took off.
 10:33 PM · Jan 31, 2017* [tweet](https://twitter.com/kelseyhightower/status/826528907381739520)

 > *2020 prediction: **Monolithic applications** will be back in style after people discover the drawbacks of **distributed monolithic applications**.
 6:40 PM · Dec 11, 2017* [tweet](https://twitter.com/kelseyhightower/status/940259898331238402)